Upward-Spiral-Science/claritycontrol/Draft/answers.md

 * What is the meaning of three dimensions in a 3D image dataset?
   * 3 dimensions - 3 spatial axes X Y Z
 * What is the resolution of a 3D image?
+  *  The resolution can be varied between 0 and 5.
+  *  Due memory restrictions we will use image data scaled by 5.
 * The size of our datasets?
+  * The size of unscaled dataset is about 500 GB for a single dataset.
+  * The size of the scaled [ by 5] dataset is 0.5 GB.
 * What is the histogram of a 3D image?
+  * Frequency of occurence of gray value.
 * How sparse are the images (ratio of pixels with value 0 over size of the image)?

 **Exploratory** <br />